Greeborox/Christmas-Game/readme.txt

 Just a quick note about the graphics.
 I am not the author.
 I have used the beautiful sprites from a game called Christmas Daze.
 I found them on the http://www.spriters-resource.com/ site.
-They were ripped by a guy called redblueyellow.
-Cheers to him :)
+They were ripped by a girl/guy called redblueyellow.
+Cheers to her/him :)